ohmyzsh/ohmyzsh/README.md

 ## Merchandise

-We have [stickers](https://shop.planetargon.com/products/ohmyzsh-stickers-set-of-3-stickers) and [shirts](https://shop.planetargon.com/products/ohmyzsh-t-shirts) for you to show off your love of Oh My Zsh.
-Again, this will help you become the talk of the town!
+We have [stickers, shirts, and coffee mugs available](https://shop.planetargon.com/collections/oh-my-zsh?utm_source=github) for you to show off your love of Oh My Zsh.
+Again, you will become the talk of the town!

 ## License